 Typically most dehumidifiers have the following service life:

-Residential dehumidifiers – most home dehumidifiers are built to last between 10 to 12 years.
+- Residential dehumidifiers – most home dehumidifiers are built to last between 10 to 12 years.
 They are built with relatively low capacity because the unit is required to service less humid and small spaces.
-This dehumidifiers consume less power while operational.
+These dehumidifiers consume less power while operational.

-Industrial or commercial dehumidifiers –commercial dehumidifiers are largelyinbuilt, they consume more power and have high capacity thus are able to maintain the humidity levels below 50% in large spaces.
+- Industrial or commercial dehumidifiers –commercial dehumidifiers are largely built, they consume more power and have high capacity thus can maintain the humidity levels below 50% in large spaces.
 Commercial dehumidifiers are built to have a service life of between 7 to 10 years.

 The service life is of any dehumidifier will be affected by:

-The dehumidifier has to be correctly installed and placement. – – the dehumidifier should be placed at least 6 inches away from any wall, for easy air intake.
+- The dehumidifier has to be correctly installed and placed – the dehumidifier should be placed at least 6 inches away from any wall, for easy air intake.
 The air exhaust should also remain clear, for the dehumidifier to remain effective.

-Airflow problems – the entire air flow and all dehumidification system including ducts and additional air vents, should be maintained to allow adequate air flow within the space.
+- Airflow problems – the entire airflow and all dehumidification systems including ducts and additional air vents, should be maintained to allow adequate airflow within the space.
 For a dehumidifier to be effective there needs to enough air circulation in the room to ensure all the air in the room is processed by the unit.

-The dehumidifier capacity should be slightly above the required capacity. – One of the main reason why most dehumidifiersbreak down fast is overworking.
-If the rooms humidity levels are higher than the capabilities of the dehumidifier capacity.
+- The dehumidifier capacity should be slightly above the required capacity – One of the main reasons why most dehumidifiers break down fast is overworking.
+If the room’s humidity levels are higher than the capabilities of the dehumidifier capacity.
 In this situation the dehumidifier will remain operational 24/7, this will make the unit overheat and some parts will wear out fast.
 Your best option in this situation is to invest in a new high capacity dehumidifier.

-Operational conditions – if the dehumidifier is installed in the pool room, where the pool water contains chemicals like chlorine, the dehumidifiers service life is greatly reduced.
-This is because chemical like chlorine react with metallic parts in the dehumidifier causing them to rust faster, hence the part break or wear out much faster.
+- Operational conditions – if the dehumidifier is installed in the pool room, where the pool water contains chemicals like chlorine, the dehumidifier’s service life is greatly reduced.
+This is because chemicals like chlorine react with metallic parts in the dehumidifier causing them to rust faster, hence the part break or wears out much faster.